Chapter 71:

 Humans and monsters, though—those he punished without hesitation.

-High above, Patrona and Revoli watched with every muscle wound tight.
+High above, Patrona and Revoli watched.

 “Why is he doing this?”
 Revoli whispered, clutching Patrona’s sleeve.
-Her eyes were wide, shimmering with tears.

-The armsman.
-The brute who had taken Elijah’s girls.
+Then she saw him—the armsman who had taken Elijah’s girls.
 He stood with a soldier, their attention sliding toward her and Revoli like wolves scenting blood.

 Her stomach knotted.
 They were boxed in.